Master in Religion and Education (Post Primary)

 This programme of studies is primarily aimed at those second level teachers interseted in ongoing professional development in education, mentoring and leadership, religious education and digital pedagogy in second-level schools.
 The programme combines theory with practice to enable participants to respond to issues that are impacting on second level school communities.

 General Entry Requirements

-- Theology or Religious Education or Religious Studies must be a major element of the primary degree.
+- A primary honours degree (Level 8), minimum H2.2 or equivalent (or international equivalent), with Theology or Religious Education or Religious Studies as a major element

 - Applicants must hold a professional teaching qualification or have equivalent teaching experience.